 - Finally click OK to close the Properties window

-- For extra convienience, Right-click on your connection icon again and choose Create shortcut, choose Yes to the alert box.
+- For extra convenience, Right-click on your connection icon again and choose Create shortcut, choose Yes to the alert box.
 This will create a handy icon on your desktop.

 - Now simply right-click on the connection icon and choose Connect/Disconnect

-- Windows will advise you if the connection was successful
+- Windows will tell you if the connection was successful

 - All done!